tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   ![git-push-results](Images/git-push-results.png)

 Make sure every student was able to successfully clone a repo, add files to the repo, commit the changes, and then push the changes to Github all from the command line.
+Ask your TAs to assist students if needed.

 ---

 ### 7. Students Do: GitHub Re-Organized (15 min)

 In this activity, students use the Git CLI to clone their git repositories to their local file systems and add directories to their GitHub repositories.

 **Instructions:**